seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1112 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1114 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1106+6=1112
+//// 1108+6=1114

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 297 (2025, Friday, December 19th at 07:43 pm PST)
+//// File version: 298 (2025, Tuesday, December 30th at 11:31 pm PST)
-//// Line count (including blank lines and compiler line): 1,171
+//// Line count (including blank lines and compiler line): 1,173

 //// ----------------------------------------------------- \\\\